ceph/cephmetrics/INSTALL.md

 ```
 3. copy the collectors to the directory created in [2], and cephmetrics.py
 to /usr/lib64/collectd/python-plugins
+4. Setup the collectd plugins
+4.1 Update the write_graphite.conf file to specify the hostname where the
+grafana/graphite environment is (use a hostname not IP - anecdotally I found that
+with an IP the plugin fails to connect to the graphite container port?)
-2. Copy the example plugin files to the /etc/collectd.d directory (i.e. cpu.conf,
+4.2 copy the example plugin files to the /etc/collectd.d directory (i.e. cpu.conf,
 memory.conf etc)
-3. update the "ClusterName" parameter in the cephmetrics plugin file to match
+5. update the "ClusterName" parameter in the cephmetrics plugin file to match
- the name of your ceph cluster
+ the name of your ceph cluster (default is 'ceph')
+6. copy the example collectd.conf file to the ceph node (or update the existing
+configuration to ensure there is a ```Include "/etc/collectd.d/*.conf"``` entry)
-4. enable collectd
+7. enable collectd
-5. start collectd
+8. start collectd
-6. check collectd is running without errors
+9. check collectd is running without errors

 ## Known Issues
 1. Following a reboot of an OSD node, the cephmetrics collectd plugin doesn't send disk